ftTower/CyberSecurity-Portfolio/Labs/HTB_A_FOOTPRINTING_LAB/part-2.md

 Nmap done: 1 IP address (1 host up) scanned in 233.95 seconds
 ```

-I was a bit lost with this output, but i made a little research about open ports on this machine and wrote thoses courses to continue.
+I was a bit lost with this output, but I did a little research about open ports on this machine and wrote these courses to continue.

 | Port | Details | Course link | Notes |
 | ---  | ------- | ------|---|